Welcome back. Thus far, we have gathered critical Intel, and stockpiled some great weapons.

 Thank you for joining our greater mission.

-The Veterans News Network provides you more than exposure to millions of Veterans and their families:
+The Heroes News Network provides you more than exposure to millions of Veterans and their families:

 - Providing branding and awareness opportunities that instill emotional connections with all Americans